Miami University Hamilton: Academics

 Miami University Hamilton is a small, primarily nonresidential teaching university with a focus on undergraduate studies.
 The College of Liberal Arts and Applied Science is an academic division of Miami University housed entirely at Miami University Hamilton and consists of twelve academic departments.
-The university offers 31 majors and 8 minors.
+The university offers 31 majors and 10 minors.

-Student Life

-Student Body
+Student life

-In 2020, Miami Hamilton had a total enrollment of 2,451 admitted students.
-Of these, 48% were male and 51% were female.
+In 2023, Miami Hamilton had a total enrollment of 2,374 admitted students.
+Of these, 45% were male and 55% were female.

-Student-Run Organizations

 Miami Hamilton has over 53 registered student organizations.
 These clubs and organizations vary from Arts & Humanities, to political and religious groups, geology, theatre and LGBTQ+ organizations.
-The university recognizes the Student Government Association (SGA) who represent the students of Miami Hamilton.
-The SGA members work closely with administrators, faculty and staff, providing input that influences many administrative decisions directly affecting students.
+The university recognizes the Regionals Student Government (RSG) who represent the students of Miami Hamilton.
+The RSG members work closely with administrators, faculty and staff, providing input that influences many administrative decisions directly affecting students.
 Members act as liaisons between students and faculty and serve as voting members on the University Senate on the Oxford campus and the Hamilton Campus Senate.

 Athletics

 Miami University Hamilton is home of the Miami Hamilton Harriers.
 The Harriers field competitive teams in men's baseball, basketball, golf and tennis; women's teams include basketball, cheerleading, softball, tennis and volleyball.
-Miami Hamilton participates in the Ohio Regional Campus Conference with other regional campuses of Ohio universities including the Miami University Middletown Thunderhawks.
-The university is a member of the United States Collegiate Athletic Association and can complete for National Championships.
+Miami Hamilton is a member of the United States Collegiate Athletic Association and can complete for National Championships.

 The Harrier Baseball Program has been the campus's most successful athletic program, claiming the ORCC Regular Season and Tournament Championship in 11 of the last 12 seasons.

-Team Name

 Miami Hamilton's athletic teams were originally known as the Chiefs.
 In 1997, the Miami people withdrew their support for the Miami University "Redskins" nickname, prompting the university to rename to Miami RedHawks.
-At the same time, Miami Hamilton changed their name to the Harriers and Miami Middletown changed their name to the Thunderhawks.
+At the same time, Miami Hamilton changed their name to the Harriers and Miami Middletown changed their name to the ThunderHawks.